middelmatigheid/email-sorter/README.md

 # EMAIL SORTER

 Our group has been given a task to create an email sorter.
-Emails are represented as .txt files, but you can also get some another file format as input, and your final task is to sort them however you think is correct.
+Emails are represented as .txt files, but you can also get some another file format as input, and your final task is to sort them however you think is correct

 So we decided to split all email in 7 groups
 - Spam